cerner/fhir.cerner.com/content/millennium/r4/financial/coverage.md

 * This implementation follows the [JSON Patch](https://tools.ietf.org/html/rfc6902) spec.
 * Only operations on the paths listed below are supported.
-* Only Encounter-level Coverages may be patched.
-Patches are not currently supported for Patient-level Coverages.
+* For Private Coverages, only Encounter-level Coverages may be patched.
+For Public Coverages, both Encounter-level and Patient-level Coverages may be patched, with the caveat of only supporting the `/period` and `/class/0/value` operations.

 ### Authorization Types